jankrepl/deepdow/docs/source/networks.rst

 This network connects 1D convolutions (or RNN) with softmax allocation.
 Note that his network learns the :code:`temperature` parameter to be used inside the :code:`SoftmaxAllocator`.

-The activations have the following shape (ommiting the sample dimension).
+The activations have the following shape (omitting the sample dimension).

 1. input **x** :code:`(n_channels, lookback, n_assets)`
 2. instance normalized :code:`(n_channels, lookback, n_assets)`